ossec/ossec-docs/docs/manual/syscheck/index.rst

         <directories check_all="yes">/bin,/sbin</directories>
     </syscheck>

-In this case, the directories /etc/, /usr/bin and /usr/sbin will be monitored in real time.
+In this case, the directories /etc, /usr/bin and /usr/sbin will be monitored in real time.
 The same applies to Windows too.

 .. warning::

     The real time monitoring will not start immediately.
 First ossec-syscheckd needs to scan the file system and add each sub-directory to the realtime queue.
     It can take up to 30 minutes for this to finish (wait for the log "ossec-syscheckd: INFO: Starting real time file monitoring" ).

 .. note::

     Real time only works with directories, not individual files.
-So you can monitor the /etc or C:\program files directory, but not an individual file like /etc/file.txt.
+So you can monitor the /etc or C:\\program files directory, but not an individual file like /etc/file.txt.

 Report Changes
 --------------

 OSSEC supports sending diffs when changes are made to text files on Linux and unix systems.

-The configuration is very simple.
-In the ``<directories>`` option where files and directories to monitor are specified, adding the ``report_changes="yes"`` attribute will enable this option.
+Configuring syscheck to show diffs is simple, add ``report_changes="yes"`` to the ``<directories`` option.

 For example: